Ground Breaking 1962

 Our first full-time minister, The Rev. Harold R. Dean, was installed in 1962.
 Rev. Dean was with us for 30 years until forced to retire because of illness.
 The Rev. Galen Guengerich (who is now Senior Pastor at All Souls Unitarian Universalist Church in New York) served as interim until The Rev. Kathleen Hepler was installed in 1993.
 After Rev. Hepler left us 14 years later, The Rev. Evan Keeley served as Interim Minister during our 2007-2009 search process, which ended happily with a unanimous congregational vote to call The Rev. Virginia Jarocha-Ernst.

-Social Action has long been our glowing coal.
+Social Justice has long been our glowing coal.
 In 1962, Rev. Dean spearheaded the Monmouth County Fair Housing Group.
 Between 1962 and 1984, the congregation participated in civil rights marches and in anti-war demonstrations, started a local chapter of Amnesty International, supported nuclear weapons freeze, inaugurated The Lincroft Center for Children (TLC), and opened our doors to controversial social activists (to the consternation of local police!).
 Since then we have been certified as a Welcoming Congregation and as a Green Sanctuary.
-Our many other current activities may be found under Social Action.
+Our many other current activities may be found under Social Justice.

 Our First Fifty Years (the title of our history book) were celebrated in 2006 with major programs and social functions.
 Former members attended from all over the country, along with one alumna from Europe!